kineticadb/kinetica-api-python/README.md

 first two components of the client version must match that of the Kinetica server.
 When the versions do not match, the API will print a warning.
 Often, there are breaking changes between versions, so it is critical that they match.
-For example, Kinetica 6.2 and 7.0 have incompatible changes, so the 6.2.x.y versions of the Python API would NOT be compatible with 7.0.a.b versions.

 ## Installation Instructions

-To install this package, run `python setup.py install` in the root directory of the repo.
+To install this package, in the root directory of the repo, run:

+    pip3 install .

 Note that due to the in-house compiled C-module dependency, this package must be installed, and simply copying `gpudb.py` or having a link to it will not work.

 There is also an example file in the example directory.